bondyra/bkp/README.md

 - Provides a number of downstream user-facing microservices that allow querying the views for different purposes.

 # Current implementation
-Current implementation is a PoC - it is definitely not a production ready system.
+Current implementation is a PoC - it is pretty chaotic, I need to rethink the structure of this repository.
 It works as follows:
 - loads data from test logs (stored in private repo, accessed by a git submodule),
 - has a functional middleware based on Kafka, Kafka Connect and Schema Registry,
 - provides simplistic full text query feature using Elasticsearch pod and a very basic Spring microservice.
+- has some basic Spark integration (WIP)

 Following diagram shows what are the building blocks of this implementation:
 ![Alt text](docs/overview.png?raw=true)